AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/classroom.md

 If your account uses the legacy single-field Classroom Location format, migrate your existing Classroom Locations before enabling the four-field format.
 The four-field format organizes location data into **Country**, **State/Province/Region**, **City**, and **Location Name**, making it easier to manage locations across multiple regions.

 This migration is a one-time process.
-After you switch to the four-field format, you cannot revert the account to the legacy single-field format.
+After you switch to the four-field format, you cannot revert the account to the single-field format.

 To migrate existing locations: